Adaptive Parameter Estimation under Finite Excitation: Introduction

-Recently, a plethora of potential solutions being proposed to attempt this problem in the control community.
-Initially, solutions were based on the idea of guaranteeing the boundedness of estimation errors without requiring PE, such as leakage modifications, projection operator, dead zone etc. Some methods \cite{yucelenImprovingTransientPerformance2014,nguyenOptimalControlModification2012,gaudioParameterEstimationAdaptive2021} are following proposed on the basis of the above approaches to make up for their weakness in transient performance.
-An optimal control modification \cite{nguyenOptimalControlModification2012} is presented that can achieve robust adaptation with a large adaptive gain.
-In \cite{gaudioParameterEstimationAdaptive2021,gaudioAcceleratedLearningRobustness2021}, it is considered that an approach consists of the projection operator and a time-varying learning rate to guarantee fast parameter convergence.
-However, the desired property of exponential convergence is not preserved since enabling the boundedness of estimation errors.
-Subsequently, the auxiliary input injection approaches \cite{narendraStableAdaptiveSystems1989,carrollAdaptiveObserverSingleinput1973,adetolaPerformanceImprovementAdaptive2010} have been proposed, but in many practical applications, this injection approach can lead to actuator damage, increased energy consumption, and deviations from standard operating modes.
+To address this problem, various solutions have been proposed in the APE community.
+Initially, the solutions were based on the idea of guaranteeing the boundedness of estimation errors without requiring the PE condition, such as leakage modifications \cite{narendraNewAdaptiveLaw1987}, projection operator \cite{lavretskyProjectionOperatorAdaptive2011} and dead zone \cite{taoAdaptiveControlDesign2003} etc. Furthermore, some methods \cite{yucelenLowfrequencyLearningFast2013a,nguyenOptimalControlModification2012,gaudioParameterEstimationAdaptive2021} were following developed based on the aforementioned approaches to improve the weakness in transient performance.
+An optimal control modification \cite{nguyenOptimalControlModification2012} was presented that can achieve robust adaptation with a large adaptive gain.
+In \cite{gaudioParameterEstimationAdaptive2021}, an approach consisting of the projection operator and a time-varying learning rate has been proposed to guarantee fast parameter convergence.
+However, for both approaches, the desired property of exponential convergence was not guaranteed.
+Besides, an auxiliary input injection approach \cite{adetolaPerformanceImprovementAdaptive2010} has been proposed, but in many practical applications, this injection approach can lead to actuator damage, increased energy consumption, and deviations from standard operating modes.